dragon7-fc/misc/algorithm/LeetCode/README.md

 ## Greedy <a name="greedy"></a>
 ---
-### precompute right possible bound then try to fill as samll as possible from left, can only replace one to form smallest = try to replace as samll as possible while check next character right possibility
+### precompute each character's last possible index to form target then try to replace smallest unmatched source without violate next target character's last possible index, can only replace one to form smallest = try to replace as samll as possible while check next character right possibility
 ```c++
 class Solution {
 public: